I can't connect Round Robin to Zendesk. What should I check?

 An agent on behalf of which Round Robin operates must have access rights in Zendesk to the tickets you want to be assigned by Round Robin App.
 The simplest way to achieve this is to give the agent "All tickets" access.

 The agent must also have access rights to the views, which you specify as a ticket source view for your queues.

-- The credentials of Zendesk user on behalf of which Round Robin operates had been changed for some reasons.
-In this case you need to reestablish the connection with proper credentials.
+- The credentials of Zendesk users on behalf of which Round Robin operates had been changed for some reason.
+In that case, you need to re-establish the connection with proper credentials.